dsp2003/clef/README.md

 Copy the following directories into "starbound/giraffe_storage/mods/" directory:

-+ [REQUIRED] "CLeF - Common", contains the core mod files common for all supported game versions
++ "CLeF - Common", required.
+Contains the core mod files common for all supported game versions

-+ [OPTIONAL] "CLeF - Sandbox", contains the core mod files which restore more sandbox gameplay, yet also remove certain restrictions some people might find "cheaty".
-Strongly recommended for installation.
++ "CLeF - Sandbox", recommended.
+Contains the core mod files which restore more sandbox gameplay, yet also remove certain restrictions some people might find "cheaty".
 Consult the "Gameplay changes" section for details

-+ [OPTIONAL] "CLeF - Extra", contains additional core mod files incompatible/overlapping functionality with third-parties.
++ "CLeF - Extra", optional.
+Contains additional core mod files incompatible/overlapping functionality with third-parties.
 Consult the "Gameplay changes" section for details

-+ [REQUIRED] "CLeF - SG Stable", ONLY for Stable Spirited Giraffe Update 5 (May 8)
++ "CLeF - SG Stable", required ONLY for Stable Spirited Giraffe Update 5 (May 8)

-+ [REQUIRED] "CLeF - PG Nightly", ONLY for Nightly Pleased Giraffe Update 0 (May 27)
++ "CLeF - PG Nightly", required ONLY for Nightly Pleased Giraffe Update 0 (June 9)

 Overview
 --------

-As you probably know, not all players are happy with the changes that were made to the game in comparison with Enraged Koala builds.
-Although many new things were added, a lot of the aspects were nerfed or removed altogether, which made the game less fun and far more boring.
+As you probably know, not all players are happy with the changes that were made to the game in comparison with Koala builds.
+Although many new things were added, a lot of the aspects were nerfed or removed altogether, which turned the game into dumb lifeless neverending grind.

-This mod is my attempt to address and revert these changes in Upbeat Giraffe to some degree, as well as introduce other balance tweaks, which are backported from the Enraged Koala I modded privately for my personal enjoyment. ;)
+This mod is my attempt to address and revert these changes in Giraffe builds to certain degree, as well as introduce other balance tweaks, enhancements and a good portion of entirely new content. ;)

 Starting from Version 6, CLeF also incorporates work by other awesome people.
 See the full list of mods and their authors at the end of the description.

-Starting from Version 33, CLeF requires you to wipe your universe and shipworld files, otherwise you'll be met with invisible objects and eventual crashes.
+Starting from Version 33, CLeF requires you to wipe your universe and shipworld files (only if you use Extra addon), otherwise you'll be met with invisible objects and possible crashes.

 Frequently Asked Questions